 quirky side in a situation - there always is one.
 Comic relief is a

-lightheartedness to an otherwise dull or gloomy setting, others
+lightheartedness to an otherwise dull or gloomy setting, others will

-Being supportive is probably the most endearing quality you can
+supportive is probably the most endearing quality you can

 integrate into your personality.
-Just as you yourself welcome it,
+Just as you yourself welcome

-who is encouraging, believes in us and helps pick us up when
+someone who is encouraging, believes in us and helps pick us up when

 honest and true to your word will bring you the admiration,

 personality more than integrity